dariusuknuis/eqemu-docs-v2/docs/client/guides/file-formats/wld-by-darius.md

 #### Flags: DWORD

-0x01 - If this is set, the 6 SpawnBox FLOATs will exist.
+0x01 - If this is set, the 6 SpawnBox FLOATs will exist.\
-0x02 - If this is set, the 6 Box FLOATs will exist.
+0x02 - If this is set, the 6 Box FLOATs will exist.\
 0x04 - If this is set, BlitSpriteRef DWORD will be used.

 #### ParticleType: DWORD

 Valid values for this seem to be 1-4:

 Type 1: Simple one pixel point particle.
-I have not found a way to affect the appearance of these.
+I have not found a way to affect the appearance of these.\
 Type 2: One pixel wide particles with tails.
-I have not found a way to affect the appearance of these.
+I have not found a way to affect the appearance of these.\
 Type 3: Regular camera-facing blit sprite particles.
-This is the only ParticleType I have seen set on this type of fragment.
+This is the only ParticleType I have seen set on this type of fragment.\
 Type 4: Axis aligned blit that sits on the XY plane.
 These are hard to see unless you are looking up or down on them.
 Otherwise, they look like the type 3 particles.

 #### SpawnType: DWORD

 Valid values for this seem to be 1-4:

-Type 1: SPHERE -
+Type 1: SPHERE - Particles will travel from the emitter randomly in any direction.\
-Type 2: PLANE -
+Type 2: PLANE - Particles will travel from the emitter in one plane based on the SpawnVelocity.\
-Type 3: STREAM -
+Type 3: STREAM - Particles will travel from the emitter in one direction based on the SpawnVelocity.\
-Type 4: NONE -
+Type 4: NONE - This seems to the do the same thing as Type 3.

 #### PCloudFlags: DWORD

 These are additional flags that control properties of the particles generated for the particle cloud.
 The names come from some versions of the client code.

-0x00001 - FREE: I don't know what this does.
+0x00001 - FREE: I don't know what this does.\
-0x00002 - COLLISION: I don't know what this does.
+0x00002 - COLLISION: I don't know what this does.\
-0x00004 - RESPAWN: I don't know what this does.
+0x00004 - RESPAWN: I don't know what this does.\
 0x00008 - VIEWRELX: This will make particles disappear.
-Not sure what it actually should do.
+Not sure what it actually should do.\
 0x00010 - VIEWRELY: This will make particles disappear.
-Not sure what it actually should do.
+Not sure what it actually should do.\
-0x00020 - VIEWRELZ: Particles will change position on the Z axis depending on the angle of the camera?
+0x00020 - VIEWRELZ: Particles will change position on the Z axis depending on the angle of the camera?\
 0x00040 - VIEWWARP: This will make particles disappear.
-Not sure what it actually should do.
+Not sure what it actually should do.\
 0x00080 - BROWNIAN: This will introduce a brownian motion-like random jiggle to the particles.
+Doesn't work in the RoF2 client, but does work in the TAKP-EQMac client.\
-0x00100 - FADE: Particle will become more transparent from when it spawns until it reaches its lifespan, when it will become completely transparent.
+0x00100 - FADE: Particle will become more transparent from when it spawns until it reaches its lifespan, when it will become completely transparent.\
-0x00200 - BOUNDINGBOX: I don't know what this does.
+0x00200 - BOUNDINGBOX: I don't know what this does.\
-0x00400 - UPDATE_BBOX: Seems to be required to display any particles.
+0x00400 - UPDATE_BBOX: Seems to be required to display any particles.\
-0x00800 - POINTGRAVITY: I don't know what this does.
+0x00800 - POINTGRAVITY: I don't know what this does.\
-0x01000 - GRAVITY: I don't know what this does.
+0x01000 - GRAVITY: I don't know what this does.\
-0x02000 - FREEDEF: I don't know what this does.
+0x02000 - FREEDEF: I don't know what this does.\
-0x04000 - OBJECTRELATIVE: Particles move and rotate with the object they are being emitted from.
+0x04000 - OBJECTRELATIVE: Particles move and rotate with the object they are being emitted from.\
-0x08000 - PARENTOBJRELATIVE: Particles move and rotate with the parent object of the object that the particles are being emitted from.
+0x08000 - PARENTOBJRELATIVE: Particles move and rotate with the parent object of the object that the particles are being emitted from.\
 0x10000 - SPAWNSCALERELATIVE: Particles will scale with the model if it is resized in the DB or with an effect that resizes the model.
-Otherwise they will not scale.
+Otherwise they will not scale.\
-0x20000 - HIDEWITHSPAWNOBJECT: This flag is set on every particle cloud I have seen, removing the flag does not seem to do anything.
+0x20000 - HIDEWITHSPAWNOBJECT: This flag is set on every particle cloud I have seen, removing the flag does not seem to do anything.\

 #### Size: DWORD

-placeholder.
+The number of particles that will be generated by the emitter at once.

 #### GravityMultiplier: FLOAT